usnistgov/BF/content/Team/_index.md

         <tr>
           <td>{{< img src="images/CG.jpg" height="530" >}}</td>
           <td>
               Carlos E. C. Galhardo is is a researcher at Inmetro, Brazil.
-He earned his Ph.D in Physics from the Universidade Federal Fluminense.
+He earned his Ph.D. in Physics from the Universidade Federal Fluminense.
               His research interests include information science, cybersecurity, and mathematical modeling in interdisciplinary applications.
           </td>
         <tr>
           <td>{{< img src="images/FN.jpg" height="530" >}}</td>
           <td>
               Farhan Nadeem is a computer scientist at NIST.
-He earned his MS in Computer Engineering from the University of Maryland.
+He earned his BS in Computer Engineering from the University of Maryland.
+Currenlty he is majoring in Computer Science from Georgia Intitute of Technology.
           </td>
         </tr>
       </table>